-If you elect a Joint & Survivor option at retirement and your spouse precedes you in death, your benefit will revert (pop-up) to the Life Income Annuity amount.
+If you elect a Joint & Survivor option at retirement and your spouse precedes you in death, your benefit will be eligible to revert (pop-up) to the Life Income Annuity amount.
 Contact an MPERS benefit specialist if your spouse dies.